Cardinal-Cryptography/aleph-node/e2e-tests/README.md

 where you can find your feature env address in https://github.com/Cardinal-Cryptography/aleph-node/deployments

-In you have docker image of `e2e-client`, you can run above test with command
+If you have docker image of `e2e-client`, you can run the above test with command
 ```bash
 docker run --network host -e NODE_URL="wss://ws-fe-a0-29025887979136.dev.azero.dev:443" -e TEST_CASES="finalization::finalization" -e RUST_LOG=info  aleph-e2e-client:latest
 ```